-- ATAX TEBS I, LLC, a special purpose entity owned and controlled by the Partnership, created to hold mortgage revenue bonds in order to facilitate the Tax Exempt Bond Securitization ("TEBS") Financing with Freddie Mac (See Note 10 to the consolidated financial statements). - Nine multifamily apartments ("MF Properties") which are either wholly or majority owned by subsidiaries of the Partnership.
+- ATAX TEBS I, LLC, a special purpose entity owned and controlled by the Partnership, created to hold mortgage revenue bonds in order to facilitate the Tax Exempt Bond Securitization ("TEBS") Financing with Freddie Mac ("M24 TEBS Financing" see Note 11 to the Company's consolidated financial statements). - ATAX TEBS II, LLC, a special purpose entity owned and controlled by the Partnership, created in 2014 to hold mortgage revenue bonds in order to facilitate the second TEBS Financing with Freddie Mac ("M31 TEBS Financing" see Note 11 to the Company's consolidated financial statements). - Nine multifamily residential properties, including multifamily, student, and senior citizen housing ("MF Properties") which are either wholly or majority owned by subsidiaries of the Partnership.

-The "Company" refers to the consolidated financial statements reported in this Form 10-K which include the assets, liabilities, and results of operations of the Partnership, its Consolidated Subsidiaries and three other consolidated entities in which the Partnership does not hold an ownership interest but which own multifamily apartment properties financed with mortgage revenue bonds held by the Partnership and which are treated as variable interest entities ("VIEs") of which the Partnership has been determined to be the primary beneficiary (the "Consolidated VIEs").
+The "Company" refers to the consolidated financial statements reported in this Form 10-K which include the assets, liabilities, and results of operations of the Partnership, its Consolidated Subsidiaries and two other consolidated entities in which the Partnership does not hold an ownership interest but which own affordable multifamily and student residential housing (collectively "Residential Properties") financed with mortgage revenue bonds held by the Partnership and which are treated as variable interest entities ("VIEs") of which the Partnership has been determined to be the primary beneficiary (the "Consolidated VIEs").
 All significant transactions and accounts between the Partnership and the VIEs have been eliminated in consolidation.